We may earn money or products from the companies mentioned in this post.

 Ice Pop Molds

 When I found these ice pop molds by Tovolo on one of my many thrift shopping escapades, I was ecstatic.
 I’ve had my eye on them for sometime or should I say I had them in my Amazon cart for a few weeks.
 I came across a box of them at the thrift store for $1.50.
 Inside the box there were eight ice pop molds with the trays to stand them in.
-Not a bad deal…not bad at all.
+Not a bad deal, not bad at all.
 I’m a sucker for any kind of kitchen gadget or silly things most of us can do without but when I find a bargain, well let’s face it, I just have to have it!

 Corner Grocery Store

-Geenan’s sold Popsicle’s that I think were like 10 cents a piece.
+Geenan’s sold Popsicle’s that I think were like 10 cents a piece back in the day.
 My favorite color was white or lemon-lime, blue was second and lime green came in third.
-I’m not sure what the name of the brand of popsicle it was…I don’t think it was the Popsicle brand we are all familiar with today, it was something like Alaska or Eskimo Brand…something like that.
+I’m not sure what the name of the brand of popsicle it was, I don’t think it was the Popsicle brand we are all familiar with today, it was something like Alaska or Eskimo Brand.
 I’m talking 50 years ago here!
 Anyway the popsicles were solid, not twin pops and I would love to get my hands on one to this very day.

-Now back to my Aggie story…..
+Now back to my Aggie story.
 Aggie was a very frugal woman, I guess most moms were back in the 50’s and 60’s.
 Raising large families on a single family income, could not have been an easy task.
 So Aggie, like many moms of her time, learned ways to keep their families happy on a budget.
 My mom Aggie liked summer, which meant she loved to take us swimming.
 God knows she wasn’t a good cook but she made up for her lack of cooking skills by being a “fun” “outdoorsy” mom.
 One of Aggie’s favorite things to make in the hot summer months, were kool-aid and popsicles.

 Aggie made popsicle’s using kool-aid.
 As children we thought these were great..we saved our popsicles sticks from the popsciles we bought from a dime down at the neighborhood grocery store.
 When we had saved up enough sticks, Aggie would make popsciles.
 When I was a kid we had one of those old fashioned refrigerators, with the freezer inside the refrigerator.
 Ladies, you have no idea how lucky you are…defrosting a freezer regularly is a real pain.
 Aggie made popsicles by pouring kool-aid into the metal-style ice cube trays, adding a popsicle stick and putting the trays into the freezer over night.
 Definitely not rocket science, but we sure looked forward to those cube shaped popsicles on a hot summer afternoon.

 - 2 bananas, cut into thirds

-strawberries, hulled and sliced in half
+- 14 strawberries, hulled and sliced in half

 - 4 kiwi, peeled and sliced in half

-- 1 cup
+- 1 cup vanilla yogurt

-- 1 tablespoon
+- 1 tablespoon honey

-- 1 cup
+- 1 cup apple juice